michibo/feyntrop/README.md

 Tutorial
 --------

 To run the tutorial, make sure to have [jupyter-notebook](//jupyter.org/) installed.

-To run the tutorial call
+Then call
 ```
 jupyter notebook tutorial.ipynb
 ```